sweet-io-org/KnownUser.V3.Python/README.md

 # KnownUser.V3.Python
 Before getting started please read the [documentation](https://github.com/queueit/Documentation/tree/main/serverside-connectors) to get acquainted with server-side connectors.

-Connector was developed and verified with Python v.2.7 and Django v.1.8.
-Please reach out to us if you are using another web framework, so we add it to the supported providers.
+This Connector was developed and verified with Python v.2.7 and Django v.1.8, but has since been converted to Python 3.

-You can find the latest released version [here](https://github.com/queueit/KnownUser.V3.Python/releases/latest)
+You can find the latest released version from Queue-It [here](https://github.com/queueit/KnownUser.V3.Python/releases/latest)

 ## Implementation
 The KnownUser validation must be done on *all requests except requests for static and cached pages, resources like images, css files and ...*.